How to make Hummus at home thats light and airy

 Let’s break things down here.

-Chickpeas: Chickpeas are also called garbanzo beans and are the main ingredient in a bowl of hummus.
+Chickpeas: Chickpeas are also called garbanzo beans and are the main ingredient here.
 You can use dried or canned chickpeas.
 I have instructions below to cook chickpeas if you plan to use them dried.
-If you are using canned chickpeas, give them a quick simmer - for about 5 minutes in boiling water.
+If you are using canned chickpeas, give them a quick simmer – for about 5 minutes in boiling water.
 This will loosen them further and make your hummus extra creamy.

 Garlic: I don’t think hummus tastes as good if there’s no garlic in it.
 You don’t need so much that it prominently tastes of garlic, but just enough that you get that nice garlicky flavour.
 If you have green garlic, you can use that as well.

 Tahini: Tahini is made a paste made from toasted sesame seeds.
-It's pretty easy to make at home - use nylon til if you are making it in India, or Ethiopian sesame seeds if you can find them.
-I prefer using store bought tahini paste since it's easier.
-It lasts a while in the fridge anyway.
+I prefer to use store bought tahini paste, but it’s pretty easy to make at home as well.
+Use nylon til if you are making it in India, or Ethiopian sesame seeds if you can find them.
+Tahini paste lasts a long time in the fridge.

-Seasoning: I love adding a little ground cumin for flavour, paprika for a little heat, and season the hummus generously with salt.
+Seasoning: A little ground cumin for flavour, paprika for a little heat, and a generous amount of salt for seasoning.

 Olive Oil: Unlike a lot of recipes you’ll see on the internet, my hummus recipe doesn’t ask you to add olive oil while blending.
 And that’s because blending olive oil with chickpeas can make hummus taste bitter overall.
 I like to add olive oil in the end and just mix it through lightly with the hummus.